Forward-KL Convergence of Time-Inhomogeneous Langevin Diffusions: Introduction

 \paragraph{Contributions} We provide the following contributions: \begin{enumerate}[nosep,leftmargin=0.7cm] \item We show that the time-inhomogeneous Langevin diffusion~\cref{eq:time-inhomogeneous Langevin diffusion} and its Euler--Maruyama discretization converge to the target $\pi$ in the forward-Kullback--Leibler divergence under abstract assumptions on the path $(\pi_\tau)_\tau$ (\cref{cor:final convergence continuous,corr discrete convergence}).
-Contrary to existing analyses, we carefully address potential nondifferentiabilities (due to only weak solutions of the Fokker--Planck equation in general) and provide results about bias-free convergence of the schemes for vanishing step sizes (square summable but not summable). \item We show under which assumptions popular paths are covered by our analysis.
+Contrary to existing analyses, we carefully address potential nondifferentiabilities (due to only weak solutions of the Fokker--Planck equation in general) and provide results about bias-free convergence of the schemes for vanishing step sizes (square-summable but not summable). \item We show under which assumptions popular paths are covered by our analysis.
 In particular, we consider geometric tempering, dilation, paths based on the Moreau envelope of the potential, and convolutional paths used in diffusion models (\cref{prop:geom_tempering_ass,prop:dilation_ass,prop:daz_ass,prop:convolution_ass}).
-We also show that paths of the posteriors of Bayesian Gaussian-linear inverse problems inherit the guarantees from the paths of the prior (\cref{prop:posterior_ass}). \item We compare annealing schemes numerically on multimodal densities.
+We also show that paths of the posteriors of Bayesian Gaussian-linear inverse problems inherit the guarantees from the paths of the prior (\cref{prop:posterior_ass}). \item We derive practical guidelines for designing rapidly-converging paths $(p_\tau)_\tau$ from the convergence results (\cref{rmk:interpretation of results}). \item We compare annealing schemes numerically on multimodal densities.
 The results confirm our theoretical analysis and provide insights into use cases and benefits of the considered time-inhomogeneous sampling schemes. \end{enumerate}

 \paragraph{Organization of the Article} The remainder of the article is organized as follows.
 In \cref{sec:related}, we discuss related work.
 In \cref{sec:preliminaries}, we introduce some notation and relevant preliminary results and present the necessary assumptions on the path $(\pi_\tau)_\tau$. \Cref{sec:analysis} is devoted to our main contributions: We prove convergence of the continuous-time diffusion~\cref{eq:time-inhomogeneous Langevin diffusion} to the target $\pi$ in~\cref{ssec:continuous analysis}, prove convergence of the corresponding Euler--Maruyama discretization in~\cref{sec:discrete analysis}, and cast various popular paths into our framework in~\cref{ssec:paths}.
 Finally, in \cref{sec:numerical}, we provide numerical results that compare these different annealing families empirically and conclude the article with future research directions in~\cref{sec:conclusion}.